eriknomitch/dldc/README.md

 The local `./shared` directory will have been created and mounted on the containers at `/shared`.

-Your Jupyter notebooks will be set to `./shared/notebooks` locally and `/shared/notebooks` on the container.
+The Jupyter notebooks root path is `./shared` locally and `/shared` on the container.

 ### Relaunching

 Simply run `./dldc` again to start the `nvidia-docker-compose` services.

 All data in `./shared` will have been preserved between instances.